 Teppei and Noriko are two prolific podcasters who understand learners’ challenges when studying Japanese.
 They host a beginner-level solo podcast that includes natural, unscripted conversations.

-This might seem challenging initially, but it is more realistic, provides more exposure to beginner-level vocabulary and phrases, and also help prepare for conversations with multiple people.
+This might seem challenging at first, but it is more realistic, offers greater exposure to beginner-level vocabulary and phrases, and helps prepare for conversations with multiple people.

 Be aware that the audio quality of earlier episodes could be better.
 Still, it gets better over time as you move ahead.